 Calculating ROI won’t be as simple as comparing the price of automation equipment to your current monthly labeling expenses and figuring out how many months it will take to make up for the price, there are a few costs in addition to the capital expenditure you’ll want to factor in if you’re looking into automation:

 - Costs associated with current errors & or waste

 - Administrative & procurement costs

 Look around at a variety of source options and build a list of the ones you find best meet your needs.
 Once you’ve compiled a list, compare each equipment model or service plan to your ideal strategy and try to narrow it down to one or two that most closely meet your expectations.
-You can find a list of microwell plate labeler providers in part 2, and a list of pre-labeled labware providers in part 3 of this series.
+You can find a list of microwell plate labeler providers here, and a list of pre-labeled labware providers here.